-Recently, new regulations for 3D Secure in the European Economic Area (EEA) and UK were put in place, adding another obligatory step to the checkout process.
-But has this also forced you to adopt 3D Secure (3DS) globally?
-While 3DS offers a great layer of protection from card payment fraud, it adds more friction and can harm your conversion rate, especially when customers aren’t familiar with it.
+Strong Customer Authentication regulations in the European Economic Area (EEA) and the UK add another obligatory step to the checkout process for customers in these jurisdictions.
+And while authenticating customers using 3DS offers a great layer of protection from payment fraud, it adds more friction, harming your conversion and overall payment success rate.

-This is why Primer has built Adaptive 3DS.
-Rather than defaulting to force 3DS for all customers, or not adding it in at all, leave it to us to dynamically choose when 3DS should be triggered.
+Businesses must strike a balance and apply 3DS where required, and based on their unique risk appetite.
+To empower businesses to do this, Primer has built Adaptive 3DS.
+Rather than defaulting to force 3DS for all customers or not adding it, we'll dynamically choose when 3DS should be triggered.

-Our AI-based 3DS product evaluates customers' buying history, location, even which device they're using—so we know exactly when to issue a customer challenge, and when to allow a frictionless checkout experience.
+Our AI-based 3DS product evaluates customers' buying history, location, and even which device they're using.
+So we know exactly when to issue a customer challenge and when to allow a frictionless checkout experience.
 All this without typing a single line of code.

 Now you're confident the number of customers that make it through checkout has improved, it's time to tackle the next challenge.
-One of the questions we get asked the most is: "How do I create the best possible chance for successful payments?”
+One of the questions we get the most is: "How do I create the best possible chance for payment success?"

 Your biggest sales period of the year has arrived.
-You've spent months planning for it: ordering inventory, crafting tailored marketing campaigns, increasing advertising spend.
-Everything's led to this crucial moment, and… your payment processor is down.
+You've spent months planning for it: ordering inventory, crafting tailored marketing campaigns, and increasing advertising spend.
+Everything's led to this crucial moment, and suddenly your payment processor goes down.

-Due to circumstances that are completely out of your control, you’re now unable to accept payment from customers, and your Support Team is getting countless angry calls.
+Due to circumstances completely out of your control, you cannot accept payment from customers, and your Support Team is getting countless angry calls.

-If this sounds familiar and/or you'd like to avoid this scenario at all costs—you need a backup plan.
-In payments, this is known as fallbacks, a secondary payment provider that’s put into action when your primary processor's redundant.
+If this sounds familiar or you'd like to avoid this scenario at all costs, you need a backup plan.
+In payments, this is known as fallbacks—a secondary payment provider put into action when your primary processor's redundant.

-To keep things running smoothly on the frontend, Primer has automated the fallback process.
-When you set up a new payment route with Workflows, you can choose a fallback processor, so in the event of a failed or declined payment, your backup’s seamlessly put into play.
+Primer has automated the fallback process to keep things running smoothly on the front end.
+When you set up a new payment route with Workflows, you can choose a fallback processor, so in the event of a failed or declined payment, your backup is seamlessly put into play.
 Your customers won't notice a thing, and you'll continue to accept payments as usual.

 Payments are tricky and ever-changing.
-Most businesses implement payment logic based on conditions set by their Payments Manager, which leaves things open to interpretation and mistakes being made.
+Most businesses implement payment logic based on conditions set by their Payments Manager, leaving things open to interpretation and mistakes being made.

-The problem with payments is these mistakes aren't obvious, because they often don't result in immediate failures that are easy to spot.
-You'll only gradually notice them over a long period of time, resulting in far more loss of revenue.
+The problem with payments is these mistakes aren't obvious because they often don't result in immediate failures that are easy to spot.
+You'll only gradually notice them over a long period, resulting in far more loss of revenue.

 A great example of this is subscription payments.
-If something's wrong with the initial subscription setup, like the customer's location or payment method, you won't detect this at least until the next billing cycle.
-Complicate this further by splitting payments between multiple processors, payment methods and regions—it’s a wonder anything works smoothly to begin with.
+If something's wrong with the initial subscription setup, like the customer's location or payment method, you won't detect this until the next billing cycle, at the earliest.

 You shouldn't be a payment expert for payments to work.
 With Primer, these mistakes are eliminated by putting the payment logic firmly in the hands of experts.
-Primer specializes in payments, and our team has worked with a diverse range of businesses, including some of the biggest brands in the world.
-We’re here to help you leverage payments to the utmost, so feel free to reach out to us.
+We specialize in payments and are here to help you unlock payment success for your business.

 Ever heard of marginal gains?
-Originally coined for Olympic performance cycling, this theory holds true when optimizing for authorization rates.
+Originally coined for Olympic performance cycling, this theory applies when optimizing authorization rates.
 It's all about small, incremental fixes in a process, which, when added together—amount to significant improvement.

-You’re unlikely to find a silver bullet that can boost your auth rates in one fell swoop.
-Instead, you should focus on optimizing every last detail.
+You'll unlikely find a silver bullet to boost your auth rates in one fell swoop.
+Instead, it would be best to focus on optimizing every detail.
 When combined, these can result in monumental monetary gains.

 Better still, as you use Primer, you can easily apply changes directly in your payment workflows without waiting for developer resources to become available.

-You may be wondering why fraud's a factor of payment success.
-But if a payment turns out to be fraudulent, you might need to repay the order amount, so it's best to ensure you're optimizing this area of the business as well.
+You may be wondering why fraud's a factor in payment success.
+But if a payment turns out to be fraudulent, you might need to repay the order amount, so it's best to ensure you're also optimizing this area of the bus well.

-Primer has built easy 1-click Connections into multiple fraud services.
-You can now maintain full visibility into your fraud service and maximize its benefits, no matter which processor you’re using.
+Primer has built easy one-click connections into multiple fraud services.
+You can now maintain full visibility into your fraud service and maximize its benefits, no matter which processor you use.

-The truth is, not all customers are equal.
+The truth is not all customers are equal.
 Returning and trusted VIP customers don't need that extra fraud check.
-On the other hand, you'll want more reassurance for that new shopper who's just added 10 of your highest risk items to their basket.
+On the other hand, you'll want more reassurance for a new shopper who's just added ten of your highest-risk items to their basket.

 Protect your business and fight fraud by connecting to one of the many fraud services Primer supports, but don't let this lead to increased instances of false positives.

-Usually, this would mean integrating a third-party fraud solution, building conditional logic based on the response, pausing your checkout flow while the test takes place, and resuming the flow with a new 3DS window for riskier customers.
+Usually, this would mean integrating a third-party fraud solution, building conditional logic based on the response, and pausing your checkout flow.
+At the same time, the test takes place, and resuming the flow with a new 3DS window for riskier customers.
 Sounds complicated?
-Now rinse and repeat, for every single sales channel!
+Now rinse and repeat for every single sales channel!

-With Primer, all you need to do is add this logic right into your workflow, and Universal Checkout will handle the rest.
-Again, zero code needed.
+With Primer, all you need to do is add this logic into your workflow, and Universal Checkout will handle the rest.
+Again, zero code is required.

 Your payment flow is one of the most complicated and crucial parts of your business.
-While immediate gains may be hard to get, by using Primer's no-code payment automation platform, you can be sure you have all the tools needed to boost your business' payment success.
+Primer's no-code payment automation platform will ensure you have all the tools to boost your business' payment success.